Symphony No. 33 (Haydn)

 The Symphony No. 33 in C major (Hoboken I/33) is a festive symphony by Joseph Haydn.
 The precise date of composition is unknown.
 Haydn scholar H.C.
 Robbins Landon has dated this work to 1763–65.
 It has also been suggested that it was written in 1760 or 1761, along with Symphony no. 32.

 Movements

-The symphony is scored for two oboes, bassoon, two horns, two trumpets, timpani, strings and continuo.
+The symphony is scored for two oboes, bassoon, two French horns, two trumpets, timpani, strings and continuo.
 Although Haydn's original timpani part has been lost, Robbins Landon has reconstructed it.
 There are four movements: